 With over 210 million Facebook users in the United States alone, social media allows your business to have incredible reach and a local presence.
 Plus, Instagram, Snapchat, TikTok, Twitter, and Pinterest allow you unique ways to reach your audience wherever they may reside online.

 Post often, make it engaging and personal and join in on weekly themes that already have an audience base such as #ThrowbackThursday.

 We’ve said it before, but getting press coverage for your business is entirely possible.
 Read the link, follow the steps, and get yourself in the news!

-The final marketing tip the small businesses should consider using is partnering with other businesses in the industry.
+Everything is easier with a partner.
+Small businesses should consider building partnerships with other businesses in their area.
 While you don’t want to partner with your direct competition, you can partner with a vendor or other relevant business to host events, seminars, buy advertising, or create giveaways to help get your brand name out there.

 There are plenty of things that a small business can do to effectively market themselves in today’s competitive environment.
 From content strategies to strategic partnerships, small businesses now have the tools and resources they need to compete.

 Background in traditional and digital media.
 Loves startups, local business and online marketing.
 Read more about me here.